nanovis/DiffFit/README.md

 If you have an Nvidia GPU card, but in the `Settings` tab you don't see `cuda:0` next to `Device`, you should go to the `Dependencies` tab and follow the instructions there to install CUDA-enabled PyTorch.
 From our experience, this extra step has only been needed for Windows.
 For Linux, CUDA has always been enabled automatically after installation.
+A [video guide](https://youtu.be/LCiVb9nA_Xo) is also available for enabling CUDA.

 ## Documentation for using the approach